LPS France

 Integrate regulatory standards and obligations

-Periodic inspections are mandatory.
+Indeed, periodic inspections are mandatory.
 Most standards require an annual check and maintenance after each lightning strike.
-LPS Manager makes it easy to track these obligations with automatic reminders and comprehensive documentation.
+LPS Manager facilitates compliance with these obligations through automatic reminders and comprehensive documentation.

-Compliance with standards protects your assets, your civil liability, and the safety of your occupants.
-It's an obligation, not an option.
+Furthermore, compliance with standards protects your property, your civil liability, and the safety of your occupants.
+It is an obligation, not an option.

 Evaluate the technical and installation criteria

-Every lightning protection installation requires a precise assessment based on measurable technical criteria.
-These criteria ensure that your protection matches your actual risk level exactly.
-A one-size-fits-all approach never works.
+Note that each lightning protection installation requires a precise assessment based on measurable technical criteria.
+These criteria ensure that your protection corresponds exactly to your actual level of risk.
+A generic approach never works.

-Risk analysis is the mandatory starting point.
+In general, a risk analysis is the mandatory starting point.
 The IEC 62305 standard details the technical criteria for assessing your lightning risk and determining the required level of protection.
-This analysis considers geography, impact density, and potential consequences.
+This analysis considers the geography, the density of lightning strikes, and the potential consequences.

-Key installation parameters include the building's height, surface area, geometry, and composition.
-A steel industrial building requires a different approach than a wooden house.
-Each material offers different conductivity .
+In practice, the key parameters of the installation include the building's height, surface area, geometry, and composition.
+A steel industrial building does not require the same approach as a wooden house.
+Each material offers different conductivity.

-The sizing of the conductors depends on the expected rated current.
+In practical terms, the sizing of the conductors depends on the expected nominal current.
 The conductors must withstand thousands of amps without melting or creating hot spots.
 Thermal and mechanical resistance are essential for the system's lifespan.

-Cascading surge protectors protects sensitive equipment.
-A Type 1 surge protector at the top absorbs the main surge energy , while Types 2 and 3 downstream protect your electronic devices.
+In reality, cascading surge protectors protects sensitive equipment.
+A Type 1 surge protector at the top absorbs the main energy , while Types 2 and 3 downstream protect your electronic devices.
 This tiered strategy ensures optimal protection without overloading the system.

-The installation's location determines accessibility for maintenance.
-Roof-mounted lightning rods must remain visible for inspection.
-Down conductors must not be concealed behind inaccessible facades.
+Indeed, the installation's location determines accessibility for maintenance.
+Rooftop lightning rods must remain visible for inspection.
+Down conductors must not be hidden behind inaccessible facades.

 The site's configuration influences the choice.
 A multi-building site, sloping terrain, or proximity to trees require specific studies.
 There is no truly standard installation.